cloudrac3r/out-of-your-element/docs/get-started.md

 ## Update

-Out Of Your Element regularly releases new versions.
+New versions are announced in [#updates](https://matrix.to/#/#ooye-updates:cadence.moe) and listed on [releases](https://gitdab.com/cadence/out-of-your-element/releases).
 Here's how to update:

 1. Fetch the repo and checkout the latest release tag.